Recruitment Q&A

 However, documents issued originally in English do not require translations.

-Foreign education-related documents – secondary school leaving exams and university diplomas obtained abroad must have an apostille attached or be legalized.
-Without proper attestation attached we will not accept such documents during admission.
+Foreign education-related documents – secondary school leaving exams and university diplomas obtained abroad must have an apostille attached or be legalised.
+Without a proper attestation attached we will not accept such documents during admission.

-If the country that issued your document is a party to the Hague Convention of 5 October 1961 which abolished the requirement of legalization of foreign official documents (Journal of Laws of 2005, no. 112, item 938), please check where you need to apply to obtain apostille.
+If the country that issued your document is a party to the Hague Convention of 5 October 1961 which abolished the requirement of legalisation of foreign official documents (Journal of Laws of 2005, no. 112, item 938), please check where you need to apply to obtain an apostille.

-Legalization - if the country that issued your document is not a party to the Hague Convention, then legalization is done by the Polish consulate in this country.
-You need to contact proper diplomatic institution and learn what the process involves.
+Legalisation - if the country that issued your document is not a party to the Hague Convention, then legalisation is done by the Polish consulate in this country.
+You need to contact the proper diplomatic institution and learn what the process involves.

 The admission committee will inform you of the form and time of the entrance examination in advance.